steveliles/dsl4xml/README.markdown

-# Easy and fast unmarshalling of XML to Java
+# Easy and fast unmarshalling of XML (and JSON) to Java

 DOM parsing tends to make for code that is easy to read and write, but is very slow, memory intensive, and generates heaps of garbage.